 “As a single, 20-something in New York, I resolve to do what feels most true to my nature on all of my dates.
 For me, this often means forgetting about the rules that society dictates about how men and women should interact in the early stages of relationships.
 It means trusting my gut about when to become involved sexually, when it’s okay to call, or when to tell a guy how strong (or weak) my feelings are.
 Ultimately, I resolve to do what I want!” – Rachel Russo, Marriage and Family Therapist Trainee and Professional Matchmaker.

 Megan L. Reese, a divorced and looking 39-year-old woman in West Grove, PA, suggests an innovative idea.
-“After five years of dating, relationships and bad experiences, I’ve decided to take a very proactive approach to dating this year.
+“After five years of dating, relationships and bad experiences, I’ve taken a very proactive approach to dating this year.
 I am writing a business plan.
-As a business woman, every year I write a business plan that outlines my goals, strategies, time lines, etc. I thought, ‘Why aren’t I being this intentional in my personal life?’
+As a businesswoman, every year I write a business plan that outlines my goals, strategies, timelines, etc. I thought, ‘Why aren’t I being this intentional in my personal life?’
 My ‘Man Plan’ includes a vision and mission statement, goals, marketing, budget, strategic partnerships and metrics for measuring my efforts.”

 I’d love to hear what you’ve come up with for your New Years resolutions for singles.
 Care to share?
 Just scroll down and fill in the comments.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.